unioslo/tre-operators-docs/docs/appendices/glossary.md

 **National dataset catalogue**
 Public national catalogue describing sources, nature, and availability conditions of electronic health data.

-**National Contact Point (NCP) for secondary use**
-National technical/organisational gateway linking domestic infrastructures with the HealthData@EU Central Platform.

 **Non-personal electronic health data**
 Health data that are anonymised or never related to an identifiable person.